StephenJD/Life-For-Liberia/static/en/02_Teaching/The Gospel/06 - The Gospel of the Kingdom.md

 After the Lord Jesus had spoken to them, he was taken up into heaven and he sat at the right hand of God.
 (Mark 16:19)

 Jesus’ ascension was the climax for the disciples seeing the kingdom coming.
-Jesus’ was now enthroned at the Father's side to rule the Kingdom He had begun to demonstrate.
+Jesus was now enthroned at the Father's side to rule the Kingdom He had begun to demonstrate.
 Jesus exercised that rule on earth, both directly and also through all those who believed in Him.

 ## Conclusion